Find Trade Colleges

 Women make up 6% of the construction engineering tech majors at the school.

-Seminole State College of Florida landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree construction engineering technology programs.
-Seminole State is a fairly large public school located in the city of Sanford.
+Seminole State College of Florida did quite well in this year’s ranking of the most popular places for construction engineering technology students to get a bachelor’s degree.
+It came in at #6 on the list.
+Seminole State is a large public school located in the city of Sanford.

 Women make up 22% of the construction engineering tech majors at the school.